sssx-dev/sssx/PLAN.md

 - [ ] add redirect for entire website level (via CloudFront)
 - [ ] delete old files, that were removed by the system

+## @sssx/sitemap-plugin

+- [ ] regerate map using existing map (via file system or by reading a previosly generated map)

 # Documentation

 - [ ] prepare basic documentation (internal + external)